Gazrasepah/Obesity-analysis/README.md

-# Obesity Analysis For Three LAtin America Countries
+# Obesity Analysis For Three Latin America Countries
 Capstone Project For CIND 820 - Certificate in data analysis, big data, and predictive analysis TMU These are the stages of the project.
 1- Problem Definition: